-Here at PV, we're big fans of energy efficiency upgrades.
-Any changes that result in lower utility bills and less overall energy consumption is fine by us!
+Here at PV Heating & Air, we’re big fans of energy efficiency upgrades.
+Any changes that result in lower utility bills and less overall energy consumption are fine by us!
 We like clean air as much as the next guy.

 Of course, the most impactful energy efficiency upgrades are usually pretty big projects.
 Air sealing between your living space and your attic and crawlspace, beefing up insulation, eliminating air infiltration around windows and doors… these are the upgrades that have the biggest impact on your overall energy consumption.